 Young Eric was born in the March quarter of 1920 (Flintshire (Mold)HAW/26A/3), I believe that his parent’s had moved to this area as after their elder son William T.P.
 Welsh was born in the March quarter of 1916, as his birth was registered in the Wirral (Wirral Vol. 8a Page 649).

-I do not know about Eric’s early life, so if anyone can shed any light on him, the information would be gratefully received, so he wont be forgotten.
+I do not know about Eric’s early life, except that he was a pupil at St. Ethelwold’s Church School in Shotton as his name is recorded on their “Roll of Honour,“ (See below) so if anyone can shed any light on him, the information would be gratefully received, so he wont be forgotten.

 I also do not know when he enlisted or was conscripted, but he was initially in the Royal Welsh Fusileirs, just like his father and Uncle Samuel, when WW1 was declared, they were among the first to enlist.